 In the U.K. study, skin and haircoat issues were the most commonly reported ailment among the Persians studied.
 Specific genetic mutations make Persians more prone to getting ringworm, a fungal disease.
 They are also more at risk for skin diseases because of their long, thick fur.

 Most skin diseases, including ringworm, are diagnosed by specific laboratory tests.
-While skin diseases are generally treatable, it can be a long and frustrating process.
-To make matters more complicated, Persians can pass ringworm to their humans, a particularly itchy and uncomfortable gift.
+While skin diseases are generally treatable, they can be long and frustrating.
+To complicate matters, Persians can pass ringworm to their humans, a particularly itchy and uncomfortable gift.

 7. Trouble Giving Birth

-As we’ve learned, Persians are not the healthiest of breeds, and many of their common medical conditions are difficult or impossible to treat.
-The best way to keep your Persian healthy is to prevent them or detect them as early as possible.
+As we’ve learned, Persians are not the healthiest breeds, and many common medical conditions are difficult or impossible to treat.
+The best way to keep your Persian healthy is to prevent or detect them as early as possible.
 But how do you do that?

-As we mentioned, the PKD gene can be detected by a blood test.
-Cats can carry the gene and pass it on without ever showing symptoms themselves.
+As we mentioned, a blood test can detect the PKD gene.
+Cats can carry the gene and pass it on without ever showing signs themselves.
 Before buying a Persian kitten, ask if both parents have been tested and certified free of the PKD gene.
 It only takes one parent being a carrier to pass it on, so both males and females should be tested before breeding.

 Keep Up With Preventative Care